-Does the organisation own the land or property? - churches should answer 'yes' even though their property is held by property trustees.
+Does the organisation own the land or property? - churches should answer 'yes' even though their property is held by property trustees (usually a Baptist trust corporation).

 What is the land or property used for? - churches should briefly outline the activities that take place on their premises or refer the Commission back to previous answers.
 Where the church owns a manse you can mention that this is used as the place of residence for the minister.